By: Alexander Llanes Acain Jr. Esq.

 On February 04, 2014, the Bureau of Immigration and Deportation through then immigration commissioner Siegfred B. Mison issued Immigration Administrative Circular SBM-2014-001 prescribing periods for the lifting of entries in the immigration blacklist.
 You can download a copy here.

 I have to clarify that the filing of Petitions or Request Letters within the prescribed period is not a guarantee that the Letter Request will be granted.
 This matter is purely discretionary on the part of the Commissioner of Immigration.
-For those who have been blakclisted for discourtesy to an immigration officer, it is required that you submit an apology letter addressed to the offended immigration officer showing remorse and a Police Clearance issued by your country of residence and Apostilled will also enhance your chances of approval.
+For those who have been blacklisted for discourtesy to an immigration officer, it is required that you submit an apology letter addressed to the offended immigration officer showing remorse and a Police Clearance issued by your country of residence and Apostilled will also enhance your chances of approval.
 In some instances, the immigration official at the Airport whom you insulted also needs to accept your apology in writing.
 At the very least, the Supervisor should have noted your Letter of Apology to be sincere.

 For registered sex offenders or to those who have been accused of sexual crimes, the legal remedy of lifting your name in the immigration blacklist is not available at the Bureau of Immigration.
-So, your letter request or Petitions will not be entertained or will be dismissed outright by immigration.
+So, your letter request or Petition will not be entertained or will be dismissed outright by immigration.

 In fine, removing a person's name in the immigration blacklist seemed very easy and elementary, but in reality, this is easier said than done.